drozdziak1/drozdziak1.github.io/_drafts/kernel-safari-4.md

 process](https://www.kernel.org/doc/html/latest/process/development-process.html)
 and patch exchange rules, all the way to the intricacies of how the actual code works.
-As far as docs viewing goes, the modern approach is to use the sphinx-generated RST docs available under the `*docs` Make targets (see `make help | grep docs` for more details) or one of the hosted instances like [https://www.kernel.org/doc/html/latest](https://www.kernel.org/doc/html/latest).
+As far as docs viewing goes, the modern approach is to use the sphinx-generated documentation available under the `*docs` Make targets (see `make help | grep docs` for more details) or one of the hosted instances like [https://www.kernel.org/doc/html/latest](https://www.kernel.org/doc/html/latest).
-To view a freshly compiled batch of docs, see the `Documentation/output` directory in your source tree.
+To view a freshly compiled batch, see the `Documentation/output` directory in your source tree.

 # arch/
 `arch/` is responsible for all things architecture-specific.
 Also, whenever you